tlorenzi/graphql-design-tutorial/TUTORIAL.md

 }
 ```
 This field takes the ID of a product and returns a boolean based on the server
 determining if a product is in the collection or not.
-The fact that this sort-of
-duplicates the data from the existing `products` field is irrelevant.
-GraphQL
-returns only what clients explicitly ask for, so unlike REST it does not cost us
-anything to add a bunch of secondary fields.
-The client doesn't have to write
-any code beyond querying an additional field, and the total bandwidth used is a
-single ID plus a single boolean.

 One follow-up warning though: just because we're providing business logic in a
 situation does not mean we don't have to provide the raw data too.
 Clients